 Sarah Taylor Ellis

-Sarah is currently composing music for The National Theatre's Hamlet for young audiences, adapted by Jude Christian with direction by Tinuke Craig.
-Hamlet will tour local schools for six weeks before playing at the Dorfman from March 30 - April 9, 2020.
+Sarah was the composer and musical director for The National Theatre's Hamlet for young audiences, adapted by Jude Christian with direction by Tinuke Craig.
+Hamlet toured London schools in February and March 2020 prior to lockdown; the play's premiere at the Dorfman was postponed due to COVID-19.

-Four-time Olivier Award winner Maria Friedman starred as Hecuba in the recent London reading of The Trojan Women, produced by HERA and directed by Adele Thomas; Friedman is attached for the premiere production.
+Four-time Olivier Award winner Maria Friedman starred as Hecuba in the 2019 London reading of The Trojan Women, produced by HERA and directed by Adele Thomas.
 With libretto by Ellen McLaughlin, this hybrid musical/chamber opera is the recipient of a 2019 OPERA America Discovery Grant.
-This piece had its first workshop at the New York Society Library in January 2018, directed by Obie Award winner Rachel Dickstein.
+The Trojan Women had its first workshop at the New York Society Library in January 2018, directed by Obie Award winner Rachel Dickstein, and it will be produced at Columbia University in October 2021, directed by Rebecca Miller Kratzer.

 These Girls Have Demons, an original feminist rock musical with book and lyrics by Ovation Award-winning playwright Meghan Brown, is currently in development with Pittsburgh CLO.
 The musical received a two-week workshop in Pittsburgh CLO's inaugural SPARK festival in April 2018 with direction by Kristin McCarthy Parker (Puffs); a writers' residency in August 2018; and a New Musicals Weekend reading in April 2019 directed by Ellie Heyman, Director in Residence at Joe's Pub.
-Demons' next workshop will be with CCM (College-Conservatory of Music, University of Cincinnati) in April 2020.
+A two-week workshop with CCM (College-Conservatory of Music, University of Cincinnati) was postponed due to COVID-19.
+Towards the end of 2020, Sarah was also commissioned to write a song for Pittsburgh CLO's Songs for a New Year project; she and Meghan Brown collaborated with choreographer Stephanie Klemons (Hamilton, In the Heights) on the music video "Resolutions."

 Sarah's contemporary classical adaptation of Jane Austen's Emma, with book and lyrics by Meghan Brown, had a 2018 industry reading in London directed by Thom Southerland and starring Carly Bawden, Rupert Young, Alex Young, and Ashleigh Gray; Emma also had a 2017 industry reading in NYC starring Kerstin Anderson, Claybourne Elder, and Ruthie Ann Miles.
 Emma has been further developed with Apples and Oranges Studios (An American in Paris, Memphis, Hair) and Gallery Players in Brooklyn.